tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 For Smart Raster levels, it contains only the **Autopaint for Lines** option, that can be used to automatically paint border *lines* of an area, with the same color used to fill that *area* (see  :ref:`Using the Autopaint for Lines Option <using_the_autopaint_for_lines_option>`  ).

+.. note:: When a style has **Autopaint for Lines** option active, it will be shown with an **A** letter in the Palette editor.

-For Vector levels, it contains parameters only when the style is a **Generated** or **Trail** one.
+For Vector levels, it contains parameters only when the style is a **Generated** or **Custom** one.

 When the style is a **Generated** one, the Settings tab contains one or more sliders that allow you to finetune the predefined style to your needs.
-When the style is a **Trail** one, the Settings tab contains two sliders: **Distance** sets the space between two subsequent images of the animation level used as a trail; **Rotation** sets the angle of all the images.
+When the style is a **Custom** one, the Settings tab contains two sliders: **Distance** sets the space between two subsequent images of the animation level used as a custom brush; **Rotation** sets the angle of all the images.

-You can add the same **Generated** or **Trail** style as many times as you want, each time defining different settings for it.
+You can add the same **Generated** or **Custom** style as many times as you want, each time defining different settings for it.

 .. _settings_for_raster_brushes: